AutomobilePOMDP/ParallelExperiment/README.md

 5. solver_list_labels: Stored in the same order of solver_list, but symbols are not needed as they are indicated by the sequence.
 6. experiment_label: Files will be stored in the name of $ExperimentLabel-SolverLabel.csv$.
 If no experiment label is specified, the starting time of the experiment will be used.
 7. ParallelExperiment has no more output.
 Data will be saved automatically in a csv file.
+8. belief_updater can be a function which take in the POMDP model and output a belief updater.

 ## Installation
 ```bash